MassDOT Process for Soliciting and Selecting Research Projects

 SUBMISSION OF RESEARCH PROJECT INTEREST STATEMENTS BY RESEARCHERS

-During this stage, MassDOT seeks qualified researchers to conduct studies on the topics that are proposed for research funding.
+During this stage, MassDOT seeks academic researchers to conduct studies on the topics that are proposed for research funding.
+A request goes out inviting qualified researchers to apply as PIs for the proposed projects.

-During this stage, MassDOT selected the PIs for the proposed projects and works with each PI to develop a detailed Scope of Work (SOW).
+During this stage, MassDOT selects the PIs for the proposed projects and works with each PI to develop a detailed Scope of Work (SOW).
+Funding approval is then sought by the Federal Highway Administration.
+The research projects begin once FHWA approval has been obtained and funding received.